 - Severe pain or discomfort

 - Diarrhea

 - Vomiting

-- Elevated oral temperature of 100 Fahrenheit
+- Elevated oral temperature of 100.5 Fahrenheit\\

+- Lethargy

 - Sore throat or severe coughing

 - Yellow eyes or jaundice skin

 - Red eyes with discharge

 - Infected, untreated skin patches

-- · Difficult or rapid breathing
+- Difficult or rapid breathing

+- Skin rashes in conjunction with fever or behavior changes

 - Skin lesions that are weeping or bleeding

-- Swollen joints

-- Skin rashes lasting longer than 24 hours

-- Visibly enlarged lymph nodes
+- Mouth sores with drooling

 - Stiff Neck

-- Blood in urine

-- Nasal discharge that is unclear

-Once the child is symptom free, (with an elevated temperature the child must be fever free for 24 hours, a child must also go 24 hours with no vomiting and/or diarrhea) or have a physician's note stating that he/she no longer poses a serious health risk to himself/herself or others, he/she may return to The Tree House.
+Once the child is symptom free, (\\with an elevated temperature the child must be fever free for 24 hours, a child must also go 24 hours with no vomiting and/or diarrhea) or has a physician's note stating that he/she no longer poses a serious health risk to himself/herself or others, he/she may return to The Tree House.

-Table of Excludable Communicable Diseases:
+Excludable Communicable Diseases

-If a child contracts any of the following diseases, please report it to us immediately.
-The child may not return to The Tree House without a physician's note stating that the child presents no risk to himself/herself or others.
+A child or staff member who contracts an excludable communicable disease (see page 35 of this handbook) may not return to the center without a health care provider's note stating that the child presents no risk to himself/herself or others.